MatevzVidovic/python_logger/README.md

 This logs the function name and its arguments when the function is called.
 It checks if the type hints match the passed parameters.

+!!!
+Important !!!
+You have your module (file) ConvResourceCalc, which has a class ConvResourceCalc.
+You do:
+import ConvResourceCalc
+in some file.
+Well, then when you typehint for ConvResourceCalc, you are typehinting for the module, not the class.
+And you will get this error:
+if param_type != inspect.Parameter.empty and not isinstance(arg_value, param_type):
+TypeError: isinstance() arg 2 must be a type, a tuple of types, or a union So instead, you have to do: from ConvResourceCalc import ConvResourceCalc

 If the types don't match (assertion error), or some other exception happens in logger (possibly due to a bug), it will crash the code.

 You can disable both these behaviours by calling the decorator like so:
 @py_log.log(passed_logger=MY_LOGGER, assert_types=False, let_logger_crash_program=False)

+We also log the time of execution of the function.
+However, to time the function, we have to run it first.
+But we want @autolog to happen right before the function happens - so we can't put the time in the same log.
+For this reason, we created @time_autolog logs.
+These logs contain " @time_autolog " in its printout.
+These happen right after the function finished.

+In a way this is nice, because then in your logs you have a nice encapsulation of the function - the start and the end logs are clear.
+It is however less clear for functions that call themselves, because in the logs between the main @autolog and @time_autolog, we have the same encapsulation.
+For this reason we add a random number to both the @autolog and @time_autolog logs, so we can actually know which @time_autolog belongs to which @autolog.

+If these logs bug you, just regex them away in the log viewer.

+See more in TIMING YOUR CODE.